 3. Make a well in the middle of the flour and start adding the milk mixture bit by bit, whisking continuously (this is easier than it sounds).
 Start to incorporate more and more flour from the outside until you have a smooth batter.
 Whisk in the warm melted butter and then pour the batter back into the jug.

-4. Spray a saucepan well with spray oil and put on a medium to high heat.
-Once hot, pour about a ladle of the mixture into the middle of the pan and manoeuvre the pan to spread it out to the edges evenly.
-The pancake should start to bubba and go a golden brown colour.
+4. Add the oil to a medium non-stick frying pan over a medium to high heat.
+Once hot, pour a ladle of the mixture into the middle of the pan and manoeuvre the pan to spread it out to the edges evenly.
+The pancake should start to bubble and go a golden brown colour.
 Using a spatula, run around the edge of the pancake until it becomes completely loose and ready to flip.
 Be brave!

 If you’ve had a go at making my pancakes or any of my recipes, I’d love to hear about it @corrieheale email@example.com